 These agreements are payment plans, & allow you to pay your debt over a time you establish with the IRS.

-If you set up an automatic withdrawal from your bank account you will not forget about the monthly payment.
+If you set up an automatic withdrawal from your bank account with a form 9465 installment agreement request you will not forget the monthly payment.

 - The amount of tax you owe (not counting interest and penalties) is less than $10,000.

 - You (and your spouse, if you filed a joint tax return) have filed and paid all taxes due for the last five years.

 - Neither you (nor your spouse, if you filed joint) have had a payment agreement with the IRS in the previous five years.

 - You can pay the full amount you owe within three years.

 - You agree to pay the liability before the collection statute date expires.

 - You comply with the tax laws during agreement.